-ACCOUNTS normally comes in one compressed file, for instance ACCINST.EXE for the regular Standalone version installation.
+ACCOUNTS normally comes in one compressed file, for instance ACCINST.EXE for the regular Standard version installation.
 Just download the appropriate file, run it, and follow the instructions.

 To install ACCOUNTS on a computer with dial-up Internet or no Internet access: